jeremykendall/jeremykendall.net/source/_posts/2009-10-28-network-monitoring-and-logging-with-perl.markdown

 **Wrapping Up**

 Having this script handy doesn't make the [fail](http://failblog.org/) any better, but at least I know a little more about what's happening.
-I'd like to think it'll give me some leverage when I try to get this worked out with AT&T;, but who knows.
+I'd like to think it'll give me some leverage when I try to get this worked out with AT&T, but who knows.
 I'll let you know how it goes.

 [**Update**: post title change to better reflect content]